zenyr/PocoHud3/README.md

 [![forthebadge](http://forthebadge.com/images/badges/just-plain-nasty.svg)](http://forthebadge.com)

 * This MOD is not directly affiliated with OVERKILL, though, accepted.
-  * But as of Crimefest 2015 I and almir had some talk in Seattle.
+  * But as of PDCon 2015 I and almir had some talk in Seattle.
   * We will contact each other when something goes wrong.
     * _at least I will_